Rate Limits

 Why do API rate limits exist?

-Rate limits are standard practice that serve several important purposes, including:
+Rate limits are a standard practice that serves several important purposes, including:

 Summary of rate limits